-Minnesota Wild goalie Troy Grosenick appears on the injured reserve list because he experienced a knee injury.
-He is hopeful to come back on Monday, September 15, 2025.
+Minnesota Wild goalie Troy Grosenick has landed on injured reserve because of an injured knee.
+He is expected to return on Monday, September 15, 2025.

 The Minnesota Wild, a professional ice hockey team based in St. Paul, Minnesota, has had its fair share of injuries over the years.
 As with any sports team, injuries can significantly impact a team’s performance and chances of winning.
 In this section, we will delve into the Minnesota Wild’s injury history and trends, exploring the most common types of injuries, the players most prone to injury, and the team’s overall injury record.